Cardlytics Inc. (CDLX) Stock: A SWOT Analysis

 BofA Securities gave a rating of “Underperform” to CDLX, setting the target price at $14 in the report published on July 13th of the previous year.

-During the last 5 trading sessions, CDLX rose by +100.84%, which changed the moving average for the period of 200-days by -76.86% in comparison to the 20-day moving average, which settled at $3.54.
-In addition, Cardlytics Inc. saw 3.20% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CDLX fell by -3.85%, which changed the moving average for the period of 200-days by -77.71% in comparison to the 20-day moving average, which settled at $3.90.
+In addition, Cardlytics Inc. saw 3.81% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading